psravanthi/psravanthi.github.io/_posts/2016-07-25-Predicting movie gross revenue.md

 Can you predict the success or more so, the total gross of a movie at the box office?
 What ensures the financial success of a movie?
 Is it the genre, or is it the star power of a certain actor?
-I tried to answer some of these questions by tinkering around with data from boxofficemojo.com and IMDB.com
+I tried to answer some of these questions by tinkering around with data from boxofficemojo.com.

 In this analysis, I scrapped 10 years of movie data from boxofficemojo.

 Scrapped the following details from the movie page Insert screen shot